 - Insulin therapy.
 Insulin reverses diabetic ketoacidosis.
 In addition to fluids and electrolytes, insulin is given, usually through a vein.
 A return to regular insulin therapy may be possible when the blood sugar level falls to about 200 mg/dL (11.1 mmol/L) and the blood is no longer acidic.

 Diabetic ketoacidosis is life-threatening.
 If you develop mild symptoms, contact your health care provider immediately.

 Call 911 or your local emergency number if:

 - Your symptoms are getting worse

-A medical provider who sees you for possible diabetic ketoacidosis will need answers to these questions as quickly as possible:
+A health care provider who sees you for possible diabetic ketoacidosis needs answers to these questions as quickly as possible:

-- When did these signs and symptoms develop?
+- When did your symptoms develop?
 Are they getting worse?

 - Have you been diagnosed with diabetes?

 - Have you recently checked your blood sugar level?

 - Have you recently checked your ketone level?